facebook/docusaurus/website/docs/blog.md

 - `author_title`: A description of the author.
 - `title`: The blog post title.
 - `slug`: Allows to customize the blog post url (`/<routeBasePath>/<slug>`).
 Support multiple patterns: `slug: my-blog-post`, `slug: /my/path/to/blog/post`, slug: `/`.
 - `date`: The blog post creation date.
 If not specified, this could be extracted from the file name, e.g, `2021-04-15-blog-post.mdx`.
-By default, it is the markdown file creation time.
+By default, it is the Markdown file creation time.
 - `tags`: A list of strings or objects of two string fields `label` and `permalink` to tag to your post.
 - `draft`: A boolean flag to indicate that the blog post is work-in-progress and therefore should not be published yet.
 However, draft blog posts will be displayed during development.
 - `description`: The description of your post, which will become the `<meta name="description" content="..."/>` and `<meta property="og:description" content="..."/>` in `<head>`, used by search engines.
 If this field is not present, it will default to the first line of the contents.